Overview: Special Educational Needs

 Learning Support Centres

-Students whose special educational needs require more extensive teaching and learning adjustments are catered for within learning support centres within all ESF primary schools and three ESF secondary schools (KGV, South Island and West Island).
-There are currently 190 LSC places in total, 92 of which are secondary places.
+Students whose special educational needs require more extensive teaching and learning adjustments are catered for within learning support centres within ESF primary schools and secondary schools.
+There are currently 212 LSC places in total, 107 of which are secondary places.
 There are no learning support centres attached to ESF kindergartens, and this option does not exist for young children.

 The learning support centres provide the option of small group learning, as well as participation within mainstream classes where appropriate.
 Students in these settings benefit from significant adjustments to the normal school curriculum and may also utilise modified teaching and learning resources.
 ESF does not provide therapy services such as speech and language therapy within the learning support centres, although some parents do engage private therapists to work in the school setting at the parents' expense.
 Entry to this type of special education provision is through a central process called the Admissions and Review Process, not through the local school.
 If this type of provision seems to suit your child's needs then you should complete the Expression of Interest form.